Proofreading 3: Progress

 Your performance in the final assignment determines whether you have passed the course.

-When you have finished the course you can download and print a certificate that states either that you have 'passed' the course or, if you are unlucky enough not to have passed, that you have 'completed' it.
+When you have finished the course you can download and print a certificate that states either that you have passed the course – with merit or with distinction – or, if you have not passed, that you have completed it.

 - Tutors usually respond to ad hoc queries about the course within a day or so.